ajrominger/to-do/to-do.md

 # sadScaling

 # paleo sstat
-- re-write with mean return process on variance and decide on framing (neutral? stat mech? other?)
+- meet with pablo
+- email to miguel
-- decide what bd-type dirivation/simulation needs to be included
+- upload to arxiv
+- submit to nat eco evo

 # happySAD
 - figure out when z-val is informative (i.e. what sample size)